peterkia/eurekaclinical-user-service/README.md

 * `created`: required the timestamp string indicating when the account was created.
 * `active`: required boolean indicating whether the account is active.

+### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+#### GET `/api/protected/users`
+Returns an array of all User objects.
+Requires the `admin` role.

+#### GET `/api/protected/users/{id}`
+Returns a specified User object by the value of its id property, which is unique.
+Requires either the `researcher` role or the `admin` role.

+#### GET `/api/protected/users/me`
+Returns the User object for the currently authenticated user.
+Requires either the `researcher` role or the `admin` role.

+#### POST `/api/protected/users/`
+Creates a new user.
+The User object is passed in as the body of the request.
+Returns the URI of the created User object.
+Requires the `admin` role.

+#### PUT `/api/protected/users/{id}`
+Updates the user object with the specified id.
+The User object is passed in as the body of the request.
+Requires either the `researcher` role or the `admin` role.

+#### POST `/api/protected/users/passwordchange`
+Changes the user's password.
+Returns nothing.
+Requires either the `researcher` role or the `admin` role.
+This call is non-standard.

+This call requires a different JSON object in the body of the request, a PasswordChangeRequest object.
+Its properties are:
+* `oldPassword`: required old password string.
+* `newPassword`: required new password string.

 ## `/api/protected/oauthproviders`
 Retrieves information about available OAuth providers.